 The plank is an effective exercise for developing your core strength around the spine, but bad form can hurt your shoulders and back.

-"The common mistake here is sagging at the hips or raising the bottom too high," says Nick.
+"The common mistake here is sagging at the hips or raising the bottom too high," says Sinfield.
 Raised buttocks or collapsing back are a sign of a weak core.
-"Either way, you are reducing the effectiveness of the exercise," says Nick.
+"Either way, you are reducing the effectiveness of the exercise," says Sinfield.

-A collapsing back also puts an excessive amount of pressure on your lower back, which can lead to back pain.
-"To get the best results, always maintain perfect form," says Nick.
+A collapsing back also puts too much pressure on your lower back, which can lead to back pain.
+"To get the best results, always maintain perfect form," says Sinfield.
 "If you lose form during the exercise, it means your muscles are tiring.
 Stop and have a rest.
 You can build up how long you do the plank gradually."

 How to do the plank correctly: